Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 # Project Background
-The CMS DE-SynPUF Medicare dataset was used to create an interactive dashboard that lets U.S. health plans benchmark year-over-year (YoY) trends in Cost PMPM, Count PMPM, and Medical Loss Ratio (MLR) across Medicare service lines and five race groups.
+The CMS DE-SynPUF Medicare dataset was used to create an interactive dashboard that lets U.S. health plans benchmark year-over-year (YoY) trends in Cost PMPM, Count PMPM, and Medical Loss Ratio (MLR) across Medicare service lines (svc) and five race groups.
 The analysis is framed from the perspective of an in-house healthcare-analytics analyst to align insights with business questions.

 A sentence of space was left in the project background for whatever POV this project wants to be framed in later.
 You are also missing a so what as to why you are analyzing these metrics and what this all means.

 *How insights are evaluated in the report on the following key areas*:
-- **MLR Trends by Service Line:** The amount of money Medicare's spending yearly on healthcare compared to the amount Medicare's is charging patients in premiums to pay for it.
-Service lines analyzed: Outpatient (OP), Carrier (PROF), Prescription Drug Events (RX), and the combined total.
+- **MLR Trends by SVC:** The amount of money Medicare's spending yearly on healthcare compared to the amount Medicare's is charging patients in premiums to pay for it.
+SVCs analyzed: Outpatient (OP), Carrier (PROF), Prescription Drug Events (RX), and the combined total.
-- **MLR Trends by Race Group & Service Line:** MLR by race group (all_races, Caucasian, Black, Hispanic, Other) analyzed within each service line to find deeper segment-level differences.
+- **MLR Trends by Race Group & SVC:** MLR by race group (all_races, Caucasian, Black, Hispanic, Other) analyzed within each service line to find deeper segment-level differences.
-- **Cost PMPM Trends:** Medicare's average spending on care for each patient every month, segmented by service line and race group.
+- **Cost PMPM Trends:** Medicare's average spending on care for each patient every month, segmented by svc and race group.
-- **Count PMPM Trends:** The number of claims on average each patient uses per month in order to get care, segmented by service line and race group.
+- **Count PMPM Trends:** The number of claims on average each patient uses per month in order to get care, segmented by svc and race group.

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].